 PA amplifiers generally have only two controls - a volume knob for each channel - on the front panel.
 Many also have one or more switches for other functions on the rear panel, and some - e.g. Crown's now discontinued Power Base range (also sold under the brand name Amcron) - put the volume knobs on the back as well.
 Some also have internal switch or link options, which are obviously not intended for everyday adjustment.

-• Earth/Ground Lift.
-In systems using balanced connectors throughout, it is good practice to disconnect the screen at one end of any cable linking earthed equipment (e.g. crossover & amplifier).
+Earth/Ground Lift.
+In systems using balanced connectors throughout, it is good practice to disconnect the screen at one end of any cable linking earthed equipment (e.g. crossover and amplifier).
 The earth lift switch disconnects the cable screen, saving users the bother of rewiring if earth loop problems surface.

 If your amplifiers have switchable gain and/or sensitivity settings, these should be set in conjunction with your controller/crossover settings.

 If the amplifier has limiters, USE THEM.
-Most decent power amplifiers specify their undistorted output power, and are capable of producing many times that amount of power when driven to distortion.
+Most decent power amplifiers specify their undistorted output power, and are capable of producing at least double that amount of power when driven to distortion.
 Most speakers will fail quickly if driven by a lot more power than they are designed to handle.
 The limiters are there to protect your equipment, and only operate when maximum safe levels have been reached.

-Only if you want your loudspeakers to work.
+Only if you want your passive loudspeakers to work.

-Most modern rack-mounted power amplifiers will have balanced XLR input connectors, and Neutrik "Speakon" (usually NL4) output connectors.
-Most will also have alternative input connections using 1/4" jack sockets (many also have connector strips for hard-wiring the inputs), and alternative outputs on Pomona (dual banana jack) and/or binding posts.
+Most modern rack-mounted power amplifiers will have balanced XLR input connectors, and Neutrik ‘Speakon’ (usually NL4) output connectors.
+Most will also have alternative input connections using 1/4″ jack sockets (many also have connector strips for hard-wiring the inputs), and alternative outputs on Pomona (dual banana jack) and/or binding posts.
 Similarly, most have IEC mains power inputs (although some have hard-wired mains cables).
 Older power amps may have different combinations of connector.
-If you get one that won't accept your existing input & output connectors, you will also need to make or buy new cables or adaptors.
+If you get one that won't accept your existing input and output connectors, you will also need to make or buy new cables or adaptors.

 The main thing you require is POWER.
 If in doubt, go for more power than you think you will need.
-If the manufacturer of your loudspeakers recommends that you use amplifiers within a range, go for one as high in that range as you can afford.
-This is because a clipped signal from an underpowered amplifier is more likely to damage loudspeakers than a clean signal from an overpowered amplifier (although a clipped signal from an overpowered amplifier will damage loudspeakers very thoroughly: always keep the signal within the amplifier's limits).
+If the manufacturer of your loudspeakers recommends that you use amplifiers within a range, go for one as high in that range as you can afford: an under-powered amplifier cannot produce maximum available output from the loudspeakers without distortion.
 Some manufacturers publish guidelines on which of their amplifiers will suit a specific power requirement (see e.g. the QSC Amplifier Selector).